Nikon D3300 vs Panasonic GX80

 Feature comparison: Nikon D3300 vs Panasonic GX80

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the GX80 has an electronic viewfinder (2765k dots), while the D3300 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the GX80 offers a wider field of view (100%) than the one in the D3300 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the GX80 has a higher magnification (0.70x vs 0.57x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Nikon D3300 and Panasonic GX80 in connection with corresponding information for a sample of similar cameras.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The GX80 has a touchscreen, while the D3300 has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.